What is Comprehensible Input?

 How does the course work?

 The accompanying documents can be purchased here as digital downloads on our website’s shop.
-These, again, are not vital to understanding the course.
-But they are an optional supplement if you would like the extra material, and it greatly helps to support our project.
+These are optional and are not vital to understanding the course.
+But they are a useful supplement if you would like the extra material, and the revenue helps to support our project.
 The materials are slowly being added and will include documents such as vocabulary lists with translations, mini lessons/explanations, reading practice worksheets, etc.